gustavogsilva/pokemon-generations/README.md

 ## Pokemon Generations

-This is a app shows the details of each generation of Pokémon games in an organized form
+This app shows the details of each generation of Pokémon games in an organized form

 ## Setup: